QMSS-GR5063-2018/Beiers_Sophie/hw2/README.md

 ```

 ## Data
 NYC Open Data has data on all incidents responded to by fire stations.
 For the purposes of this project, only data from 2015 regarding the most severe incidents were used.
+Data is not provided in the Github.
 The following variables are available:

   - `IM_INCIDENT_KEY`:	Unique identifier for each incident which serves
   - `INCIDENT_TYPE_DESC`	The code and description of the incident category type